Noroff-FEU-Assignments/project-exam-1-EivindSundbo/README.md

 - Blog post specific pages
 -	Contact page.

+And the following functions:
+- Carousel showing the latest posts.
+- "View more" button to let you view more than 10 posts.
+- Form validation on the contact page.

 ## Built With
 Here is the tech I used to make this site: